-Individual Assignments
+E. Individual Assignments

-Throughout the semester, there are videos and activities that you will need to complete individually.
+Throughout the semester, there are specialized videos and activities that you will need to complete individually.
 The videos are interactive and will require you to answer questions as you proceed.
 The activities will require you to answer questions in Canvas after you work through a digital resource.
-Each assignment has its own grading rubric.
+These assignments, unless otherwise stated, will be graded based on the specific grading rubric for each assignment.
 Rubrics for each activity are available in their module section.
 It is advisable to look at the rubrics prior to submitting your assignment to make sure you have included all of the required information for the assignment.